jatinchotoo/Project_4_Axiom_Zero_Global_Settlement_and_Liquidity_Risk/README.md

 ---

 ## 👨‍💻 Recruiter Note
 This project demonstrates the ability to design **Institutional Risk Controls** that prioritize capital preservation.
-It showcases a deep understanding of settlement risk, treasury operations, and the transition from manual "check-box" finance to **automated, deterministic governance.**
+It showcases a deep understanding of settlement risk, treasury operations, and the transition from manual finance to **automated, deterministic governance.**

 **Directly applicable to:** *Treasury Operations • Risk Management • Finance Transformation • Capital Markets • Internal Audit*